magiclamp32/RetroPie-Extra2/README.md

 -- Testing --
 - [ ] - abuse.sh - Classic action game - Appears to have some stability issues as well as problems with sound/audio dropping out.
 Does not full screen properly yet.
 - [ ] - alephone-community.sh - Additional scenarios for AlephOne - Some instability with Alephone on Raspberry Pi.
 Working on it.
-- [ ] - beebem.sh - BBC Micro emulator - Currently untested.
+- [ ] - beebem.sh - BBC Micro emulator - Working, won't run game from command line.
+Disk load issue fixed.
 - [ ] - f2bgl.sh - Fade To Black engine - Segfaults on launch.
 - [ ] - kodi.sh - Media Player - Installs v16 for Raspbian Jessie ONLY.
 Currently untested.
 - [ ] - lr-craft.sh - libretro-based Minecraft clone - Does not work on Pi due to missing OpenGLES2 support.
 Would require a version of RetroArch compiled against OpenGL.
 Not happening.